-This area is largely residential and located 1.3 miles north of Manchester City Centre.
-It is made up of Broughton Park, Higher Broughton, and Lower Broughton.
+The area is a largely residential area located 1.3 miles north of Manchester City Centre, and is made up of Broughton Park, Higher Broughton, and Lower Broughton.
 Peter Hook of Joy Division and New Order was born in Broughton.